 Devon Pool Poolhouse

 A new, 25,000 square foot poolhouse replaces outdated indoor facilities.
 Included in this project are men’s and women’s restrooms, a family restroom, concession stand and offices.
-The project also includes replacement of facility fencing.
+The project also included fencing replacement.

 Devon Pool Mechanical Building Replacement

 Timeline: Design completed, construction to begin fall 2020

 This project includes assessing the mechanical systems and condition of the toddler pool.
 Design includes replacing two mechanical buildings with one facility to house the pool systems, updating mechanical systems as necessary, replacing older sections of concrete and rubber decking, and reviewing options to update the toddler pool structure.